Why? Quite simply, so that you know what you’re aiming for when you start working on improving your self-esteem.

 The trouble with low self-esteem

-If you're suffering from low self-esteem or an inferiority complex and you're searching for how to build self-esteem, you may recognise some of the following signs and symptoms.
+You’re searching for how to build self-esteem, so I suspect you may well recognise some of the following signs and symptoms…

 13 Signs of low self-esteem

-- You would rather not move out of your comfort zone
+- You’d rather not move out of your comfort zone.

-- You’re likely to suffer from insecurity and get stuck in dysfunctional relationships with repeated troubled endings
+- You’re likely to suffer from insecurity and get stuck in dysfunctional relationships with troubled endings.

 No one can make you feel inferior without your consent.”